Taking on 2 new Dubai attractions in one: Dubai Garden Glow and Dinosaur Park

 Garden Glow is located at Zabeel Park Gate 6 and opens at 4pm daily, November through April.
 The nearest car parks start filling well before this time and after about 6pm you’ll be lucky to get a spot without waiting for early comers to leave.

-The 2018-19 season is in full swing, due to finish at the end of April 2019.
-If visiting in the later months, it will be quite warm still even in the evening but visiting December/January time as we did, I recommend taking something warm in case it gets chilly.
+The 2019-20 season is in full swing, due to finish at the end of May 2020.
+If you are visiting in the later months, it will be quite warm still even in the evening but visiting December/January time as we did, I recommend taking something warm in case it gets chilly.

 I’ll admit, many new things that open in the UAE I go in with low expectations!
 Each new opening promises, a bigger, better, more gargantuan (more expensive) experience.
 But I was really pleasantly surprised by Dubai Garden Glow and the Dinosaur Park.

 The children were most definitely that perfect age to be utterly enchanted by the lights and let their imaginations run wild.
 The time we visited was not overcrowded and I felt we could move about at an enjoyable pace.
 There were enough displays to feel we got value for money.